jhnns/rewire/README.md

 - inspect private variables
 - override variables within the module.

-rewire does **not** load the file and eval the contents to emulate node's require mechanism.
-In fact it uses node's own require to load the module.
-Thus your module behaves exactly the same in your test environment as under regular circumstances (except your modifications).

-**Please note:** The current version of rewire is not compatible with `const` or [babel](http://babeljs.io/).
+**Please note:** The current version of rewire is only compatible with CommonJS modules.
 See [Limitations](https://github.com/jhnns/rewire#limitations).

 <br>